havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

 ## Were can I find Plugin for 0.9.x?

-See [[sbt 0.9.x plugins list]] for a list of currently available plugins
+See [[sbt 0.9.x plugins list]] for a list of currently available plugins.